arnosimons/arnosimons.github.io/projects/scratchbook/scratchbook.md

                   Under the hood, <strong>ScratchBook takes an atomistic approach to scratch notation</strong>.
 Any scratch curve is generated from a sequence of distinct building blocks, called <strong>elements</strong>, each of which exhibits a unique combination of <strong>"subatomic features"</strong>.
                 </p>
                 <p>
-                  The total number of elements depends on the number of subatomic features and the rules of their combination, i.e <strong>the "grammar"</strong>.
+                  The total number of elements depends on the number of subatomic features and the rules of their combination.
 ScratchBook considers <strong>five classes of features</strong>:
                 </p>
                 <ul>
                   <li><strong>Curve shapes</strong> (horizontal, sine, exponential, logarithmic)</li>